xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 :Role: First beam-gating element on the beamline; located in 2-BM-A upstream of the slits
 :Family: Shutter
-   (would be a second instance of the Shutter Family already declared in the cora 2-BM assets inventory as ``Shutter_2BM``; the inventory currently lists only one Shutter — this entry needs to be added.)
+   (would be a second instance of the cora ``Shutter`` Family.
+   The cora 2-BM assets inventory at ``docs/deployments/2-bm/assets.md`` currently lists only one ``Shutter`` Asset, ``StationShutter``, which is the B-station P6-50 safety shutter below; the A-shutter is not yet registered and needs a distinct Asset name (cora has not chosen one — a role-name like ``FrontEndShutter`` would follow the same convention as ``StationShutter``, naming the shutter by what it gates rather than by vendor or PV).)
 :Mounted on: Front-end stand (floor-referenced)
 :Carries: (beam gating only)
 :z position: TBD (upstream of the L3 Slits; not separately listed in